vim-advent-calendar/vimways.org/content/2018/plitter-search-for-newbies.md

 ## Search in Vim for newbies

-Now that we've seen [moving across files][moving-across-files] I think it is time to get back to the current buffer and see what is possible here as well.
+Now that we've seen [moving across files][post-death] I think it is time to get back to the current buffer and see what is possible here as well.

 One thing that seems to happen consistently on the way from beginning newbie to not-so-much newbie is that moment when you realize that mashing `hjkl` or holding `w`/`b` is not the most efficient way to move around.
 Personally, I don't think counting words is any efficient either.
 To take an example (where I use `^` as indicator for the cursor position):